helfrichlab/lab-wiki/docs/source/methods/ieeg.rst

 .. warning::
   * Communication with your subject is key.
 Be clear, patient, and friendly.
 It is preferable to come back another time than to force them to do a task against their perference.
-  * Always wear an FFP2 mask in hospital setting following COVID guidelines
+  * Always adhere to COVID guidelines if applicable (i.e., wear an FFP2 mask)

 2. Documents